IP reputation / dynamic denylist feed

 A feed is anything implementing IpReputationFeed:

 urlFeed() covers the common case.
-It fetches the URL, understands the Spamhaus-DROP-style <cidr> ; <annotation> format, and skips #, ;, and // comment lines.
+It fetches the URL, understands the Spamhaus-DROP-style <cidr> ; <annotation> format, and skips #, ;, and //comment lines.
 Lines that aren't valid IPs/CIDRs are skipped, so a partially-malformed feed still loads its good rows.
+Its outbound fetch is SSRF-hardened by default (see the security notes below).

 Fail-open semantics